fioprotocol/fiosdk_kotlin/README.md

-# Kotlin SDK
+# FIO Kotlin SDK
-The FIO Foundation Kotlin SDK provides a Java and Android Compatible SDK, to the FIO Foundation Protocol API.
-Allowing wallets to generate FIO private/public keys, register fio addresses and domains, and request funds (requests), view pending requests and sent requests.
+The Foundation for Interwallet Operability (FIO) is a consortium of leading blockchain wallets, exchanges and payments providers that seeks to accelerate blockchain adoption by reducing the risk, complexity, and inconvenience of sending and receiving cryptoassets.

+For information on FIO, visit the [FIO website](https://fio.foundation).

+For information on the FIO Chain, API, and SDKs visit the [FIO Protocol Developer Hub](https://developers.fioprotocol.io).

-# Version 0.5
+# Version
-Targets the FIO Protocol API Version 0.5.

-# Building the Kotlin SDK
+Visit the [FIO Protocol Developer Hub](https://developers.fioprotocol.io) to get information on FIO SDK versions.
+Only use an SDK that has a major version number that matches the current FIO Protocol blockchain major version number (e.g. 1.x.x).
 Make sure your project is synced.
 This should happen automatically, but if it didn't, go to Files->Sync Project with Gradle Files